-Source: Eurostat (mar\mg\am\pwhc)
+Source: Eurostat (mar_mg_am_pwhc)

-Shipping has low unit cost in comparison to other transport modes and is competitive at large distances.
-Fuels make up some 30-40 % of operating costs, and costs are thus largely affected by fuel price fluctuations, but increases in the transport sector's operation costs can enhance shipping's competiveness relative to road on shorter distances.
+Shipping has low unit costs in comparison with other transport modes and can be competitive at large distances.
+Fuel represents some 30-40 % of operating costs,7 and costs are thus largely affected by fuel price fluctuations; however increases in the transport sector's operation costs may enhance shipping's competiveness relative to road on shorter distances.

 European shipbuilders have lost ground to Asian competitors, and only specialized shipyards continue to operate out of Europe.
-In Brittany, the specialised ship-repair business in Brest is a corner stone in France's largest maritime cluster: the 'Pôle de competitivité mer' which is the centre of many R&D activities.
-This includes private-academia projects related to corrosion control (CORONAV) and environmentally friendly anti-fouling paints (BIOPAINTROP) and many others.
+In Brittany, the specialised ship-repair business in Brest is a cornerstone in France's largest maritime cluster: the 'Pôle de competitivité mer' which is a key focal point of R&D activities, including private-academia projects related to corrosion control (CORONAV) and environmentally friendly anti-fouling paints (BIOPAINTROP).